ssniranga/react-leaderboard/README.md

 ##

-All leaderboard will refresh every 15 minutes with new random scores.
+All leaderboard will refresh every 15 minutes with new generated data scores.

 The score columns will be sortable columns in all 3 leaderboard.